lyarenei/jellyfin-plugin-listenbrainz/README.md

 The repository only serves two last versions of the plugin per Jellyfin version.
 If you need an older version for some reason, you'll need to install it manually.
-The releases are available on the [releases page](https://github.com/lyarenei/jellyfin-plugin-listenbrainz/releases).
+All plugin releases are available on the [releases page](https://github.com/lyarenei/jellyfin-plugin-listenbrainz/releases).

-### Reposiotory setup
+### Repository setup

 - Repo name: ListenBrainz (or whatever, can be anything)
 - Repo URL: `https://raw.githubusercontent.com/lyarenei/jellyfin-plugin-listenbrainz/master/manifest.json`